 - Still need help?

-Without the court runner resource, you would have to go the court yourself, which can be intimidating and foreign to most people.
-And if you don’t go to the court yourself, there is little else you can do to gain the proper information.
+Without the court runner resource, you would have to actually go to the court yourself, which can be intimidating and difficult to navigate for most.
+And if you don’t go to the court yourself, there is little else you can do to obtain that elusive information.

-Think of court runners as those who are willing to get their hands dirty, dig through the files, and retrieve the information for you.
-All you have to do is sit back, relax, and not experience the headache that court research usually gives people.
+Think of these court runners as those who are prepared and experienced in getting their proverbial hands dirty, can adeptly dig through the files and ultimately retrieve the information for you.
+All you have to do is sit back, relax and not experience the headache that routinely accompanies court research.
 What could be better than that?

-Sending a court runner is a premium service available to all of our customers, allowing you to send a real person to the courthouse to locate the records you request.
+Sending a court runner is a premium service available to all of our customers, allowing you to send a real person, and an expert in pulling filings, to the courthouse to locate the records you request.